Accurate Golf Practice

-Firstly, ask yourself how accurate do you practise?
-Also, do you plan how and what you’re going to practice?
-Finally, do you as a golfer fit into any one of the following categories?
+Initially, start by asking yourself and can you identify how accurate do you practise?
+Also, do you plan for what to practice and how to practice?
+Finally, which one the following categories apply to you?

 This is the type of practice where the golfer hits the range.
 Notably, after the golfer has hit a few wedge shots and perhaps hitting a few 6 iron shots.
 The golfer notices the sound of other golfers whacking the ball down the range!
 That sound sends the golfer straight for the driver and starts booming the ball down the range!
 The golfer is now hitting ball after ball without any practice swing or plan, except hitting the ball as hard as they can.

 Do you buy 100 practice balls and beat the balls in 20 minutes?
 Just

 Do you have “a good idea of what to do”

 This golfer has taken a few golf lessons and he/she is practising their new swing movements.
 Also, this golfer is almost following the practice plan agreed with the golf coach.
 However, they are just practising lightly and their concentration is broken by looking around at everyone else at the range and wondering how they are hitting the ball.

 You have your very own “Specific Practice Plan & Log Book”